mikepjb/dotfiles/README.md

 - `lsof -ti :8080` looks for processes listening on the given port.

+## IntelliJ

+_For Java work, IntelliJ is pretty essential.
+I haven't found a decent solution (and don't have time to invest re-inventing this wheel) so here are a few shortcuts and nice things to help use this IDE._

+- `Cmd + Shift + F12` closes all sidebars allow you to just work on code.

 ## Reference / Minor Detail / Commentary

 - You shouldn't set your own `TERM` value, unless you are logging into a remote